spokospace/Enhanced-WP-REST-API/README.md

 # SPOKO Enhanced WP REST API

-Plugin enhances WordPress REST API with additional fields, optimizations, and relative URL support.
+Plugin enhances WordPress REST API with additional fields, optimizations, relative URL support, and GA4 Popular Posts integration.
 Designed specifically for headless WordPress setups (Headless CMS) where WordPress serves as a backend API, while the frontend is built with modern frameworks like Astro, Next.js, Nuxt, or any other JavaScript framework.

 ## Why use this plugin?
 - Perfect for headless WordPress architectures